Bosphorus views istanbul fish bridge mosque

 People easily spend 7 days just visiting Istanbul and taking in all the historical sites, mosques, and museums.
 However, you can still have a full schedule just by visiting the sites and doing the the experiences that mean the most to you.
 Don’t feel bad if you can’t visit everything because there is literally too much to do.

 If you do plan to visit more than three sites, I suggest you buy the Istanbul e-pass in advance.
-This is a combo ticket that includes the Topkapi Palace, Galata Tower, Hagia Sophia, Basilica Cistern, Dolmabache Palace, and so much more.
+This is a combo ticket that includes the Topkapi Palace, Galata Tower, Basilica Cistern, Dolmabache Palace, and so much more.
 Check on what you plan to do and then decide if it’s the right move for you.
-The 2-day pass is around 110 euros and the three-day pass is 120 euros per person.
+The 2-day pass is around 110 euros and the three-day pass is 160 euros per person.
+Sometimes the entrance ticket isn’t included in the pass but once you enter it comes with a guide (seem a little odd to me), so check the fine print to make sure the entrance to all you want to visit is also included.

 The pass also includes some boat rides and your airport bus transfer.
 Be sure to read the fine print before deciding!
 Although some sites you can easily do on your own, the skip-the-line functionality can be worth it as well as having the option to go on a guided tour.